haskell/cabal/Cabal/doc/developing-packages.rst

     :pkg-field:`c-sources` field and vice-versa.
 The object files will be linked appropriately.

-.. pkg-field:: s-sources: filename list
+.. pkg-field:: asm-sources: filename list

     A list of assembly source files to be compiled and linked with the Haskell files.